 - Accelerating deductions for computer software, self-insured medical expenses, property taxes, payroll taxes, prepaid expenses and rebates.

 The good news is that a favorable change also provides a cash flow benefit and offers the time value of money.
 Despite this, many public companies are reluctant to bother with timing changes if they provide no book benefit for financial accounting purposes.
 But the possibility of a rate cut could turn these timing changes into permanent benefits.

-- Calculating foreign earnings – The top tax reform plans all propose a one-time tax on all unrepatriated earnings as part of a transition to a territorial tax system.
-The plans propose rates for this one-time tax ranging from 10% on all earnings to 8.75% on cash and cash equivalent, and 3.5% on reinvested earnings.
+- Planning for one-time tax – The Republican framework for tax reform would impose a one-time tax on all unrepatriated earnings as part of a transition to a territorial tax system.
+No rate is specified, but earlier proposals for this one-time tax ranged from 10% on all earnings to 8.75% on cash and cash equivalent, and 3.5% on reinvested earnings.

-These rates are generally lower than the current rates that apply to foreign earnings when repatriated, but many businesses could actually pay less tax by bringing earnings home early and using foreign tax credits.
+Many businesses could also actually pay less tax by bringing earnings home early and using foreign tax credits even though current rates are higher than the proposed rates for the one-time tax.
 This determination will be heavily dependent on the rates included in final legislation and each company’s individual tax situation.
 The most nimble multinationals are already assessing their foreign earnings and tax credits to gauge the tax cost of repatriating various pools of earnings under current law.
 That way, once the final legislative outcome becomes clear, they can act quickly before the one-time tax is effective, if necessary.